 Verbs wish -CH- and -GH stems

-Some verbs whose stem ends in -c or -g, like cercare (cerc-, to search for) and pagare (pag-, to pay), add an -h- in the Italian present tense where required so that the quality of the consonant c/g is preserved.
+Some verbs whose stem ends in -c or -g, such as cercare (cerc-, to search for) and pagare (pag-, to pay), add an -h- in the Italian present tense where necessary to preserve the quality of the consonant c/g.

 Present tense of cercare and pagare